offbyone/ideas/content/old/general-thoughts/busy-times.md

-Busy Times
+Title: Busy Times
-##########
+Date: 2007-10-09 08:33
-:date: 2007-10-09 08:33
+Author: offby1
-:author: offby1
+Category: Life
-:category: life
+Tags: apple, computer, look at you hacker a pathetic creature of meat and bone, mac, skydiving, work
-:tags: apple, computer, look at you hacker a pathetic creature of meat and bone, mac, skydiving, work
+Slug: busy-times
-:slug: busy-times
+Status: draft

-:status: draft
+# Busy Times

 Well, it's been a busy few weeks here, as evinced by... well, nought, as far as you all can tell.
 I've been lazy with regards to all _kinds_ of